3 East 57th Street: Site

-3 East 57th Street is in the Midtown Manhattan neighborhood of New York City, just southeast of Central Park and Grand Army Plaza.
+3 East 57th Street is in the Midtown Manhattan neighborhood of New York City, New York, just southeast of Central Park and Grand Army Plaza.
 It is along the northern sidewalk of 57th Street between Madison Avenue to the east and Fifth Avenue to the west.
 The land lot covers 4259 ft2 with a frontage of 42 ft on 57th Street and a depth of 100.42 ft.
-Nearby sites include the Bergdorf Goodman Building and Solow Building to the west, the Crown Building to the southwest, the Tiffany & Co. flagship store and Trump Tower to the south, 590 Madison Avenue to the southeast, the LVMH Tower to the east, and the General Motors Building to the north.
+Nearby sites include 745 Fifth Avenue, the Bergdorf Goodman Building, and the Solow Building to the west; the Crown Building to the southwest; the Tiffany & Co. flagship store and Trump Tower to the south; 590 Madison Avenue to the southeast; the LVMH Tower and Fuller Building to the east; and the General Motors Building to the north.

 Historically, the site had adjoined "Marble Row", a group of houses on the eastern side of Fifth Avenue from 57th to 58th Streets, built by Mary Mason Jones between 1868 and 1870.
 During the late 19th and early 20th centuries, East 57th Street largely contained homes and structures built for the arts.
 In 1904, Augustus van Horne Stuyvesant, a member of the Stuyvesant family and a descendant of New Netherland director-general Peter Stuyvesant, acquired the site and built a private residence there.
 After about 1921, art galleries started to supplant residences on 57th Street, and other art galleries developed on the street in general.
 With the neighborhood rapidly becoming commercial, Stuyvesant and his family moved to 2 East 79th Street on the Upper East Side in 1930, though he leased the site in 1929 to the Starrett Investing Corporation.